 Weather: Meteorological stations rely on thermometers for recording daily highs and lows.

-Industrial: Manufacturing, HVAC, food safety, and laboratory processes demand precise thermal measurements.
+Industrial applications, including manufacturing, HVAC, food safety, and laboratory processes, require precise thermal measurements.

 Home: From cooking meat to monitoring room temperature, the application spectrum is endless.